Video and Audio Clips in Principles of Macroeconomics

 Five-minute animated video with accompanying self-test quiz and short supplementary text with links to related articles.
 This lesson addresses why quantitative easing was used to stimulate the economy during the COVID-19 pandemic, and why central banks do not routinely apply quantitative easing in more normal times.

 "Dr. A."'s channel was started in 2020 and now has a large archive of short videos introducing macroeconomic topics.
-The clips rarely go beyond 10 minutes' length, but are arranged into playlists of 3 or 4 clips.
+The clips rarely go beyond 10 minutes' length, and are arranged into playlists of 3 or 4 clips.

 This YouTube channel is frequently posting short (about quarter of an hour), very introductory videos.
 These use stock footage and narration to explain the context to a particular economy or economic decision.
 The author is anonymous, based in Australia, and claims to be an economist.
 As well as profiles of many countries, there are videos about virtual or fictional economies such as Westeros, the Star Wars galaxy or the games Entropia Universe and Runescape.
 Multi-level marketing schemes, Bitcoin and the Dutch East India Company are among the other topics.